olin/studentgovernment/README.md

 ### Passed Amendments

+- 2020-02-05 BA-1920-011: Change the name of the Rep. to MarCom and DFAR to Rep. to Advancement.
 - 2020-02-05 BA-1920-010: Added charter requirements to student group
   classifications.
 - 2020-02-05 BA-1920-009: Changed default election monitor in the case of no